NiloyDas19/SVG-TO-JSX-CONVERTER/README.md

 ## 📄 License

-MIT License - Feel free to use in personal and commercial projects.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---